 Your New Identity: Assignment

-Identity drives behavior.
-When identity and behavior are in sync, it means we are living to our true self and we have a healthy, high self esteem.
+When identity and behavior are in sync, it means we are living to our true selves and we have healthy, high self-esteem.

-Finally, we can and we should change our identity (i.e.: what we build our self-esteem around) in a way that we like and that best helps us reach our goals.
-When we pick the perfect identities, our all ego will naturally drive us towards ours goals and our ideal selves.
+Finally, we can and we should change our identity (i.e.: what we build our self-esteem around) in a way that empowers us and best helps us reach our goals.

-When you live and act towards the person we want to be, you will move towards your goal while living a naturally fulfilling and joyful life (and with perennial high self-esteem).
+When you live and act like the person you want to be, you will move towards your goal while living a naturally fulfilling and joyful life (and with perennial high self-esteem).